dirkvranckaert/touchinputdisplaydriver/README.md

 There's a demo module to test your drivers immediately.
 The demo contains a splash screen, some default Android controls ideally to test touch inputs (a slider, a switch and buttons) and a 'Touch Debugging' mode, when enabled drives a circle on the touch position that you discover from the display.
 This way you can almost perfect calibrate the driver against the specific display!

 ## Contributing
 I would like to see new drivers added to this library.
-So please let me knonw or please contribute to the code base to get your dirver added!
+So please let me know or please contribute to the code base to get your dirver added!